AKArien0/arduino-input-handler/README.md

 - A button object
   ```
   Input::Button my_button(int pin);
-  my_button.Begin(PINMODE, int debouncing_timer); // I strongly reccomend using INPUT_PULLUP for PINMODE if your board has pins that support it.
-If you do not, invert the result of the button's interrogating methods.
+  my_button.Begin(PINMODE, int debouncing_timer); /* I strongly reccomend using INPUT_PULLUP for PINMODE
+                                                  if your board has pins that support it.
+If you do not,
+                                                  invert the result of the button's interrogating methods.
+                                        Example : bool real_state = !my_buttton.is_pressed();  */
   my_button.is_pressed();
   my_button.is_just_pressed();
   my_button.is_just_released();